 Lastly, we evaluate our models’ predictions in relation to the James Webb Space Telescope, predicting that C III λ977 and N III λ991 will be useful for coming JWST observations.
 These lines are not emitted in the local range, have moderate ionization potentials, and emit most strongly without dust.
 Thus, C III λ977 and N III λ991 will be useful diagnostics for JWST high redshift observations (characterized by little dust, low metallicity, and little AGN contribution), since it is in this range that these two lines emit strongly.

+[I THINK WE NEED A SENTENCE WITH A LITTLE MORE POWER AT THE END HERE]

 Acknowledgements